 Thank you for visiting!
-Exhibited on this page, is my most-recent book: ‘Looking for God within the Kingdom of Religious Confusion.’
-In the right column you will notice other posts, which include ‘free’ stories such as; ‘The demons of war are persistent,’ and ‘The greatest of fathers.’
-Other blog posts, like those supporting our troops with PTSD, will be added as I complete fresh works.
-To ensure you will be notified when readers comment, or I add stories, please subscribe to my site/blog.
-I hope you enjoy the short stories, and my book – should you decide to purchase a copy, which I hope you will.
+On this page, is my most-recent book: ‘Looking for God within the Kingdom of Religious Confusion.’
+In the left/right columns you will see other posts, which include ‘free’ stories such as; ‘The demons of war are persistent,’ ‘Not Alone,’ and ‘The greatest father.’
+Other blog posts, stories, and questions, will be added as I complete additional writings.

 Eloquently weaving fiction with historical facts, “Looking for God within the Kingdom of Religious Confusion” is a captivating, comparative, and enlightening mystery of one man’s search for the truth about God, Secularism and Spirituality